Amandil/django-tech-test/README.md

 ## Development

-### Assumptions / Shortcuts
+### Assumptions made on given requirements
-* The only unique aspect about a business will be its registered company number
+* The only unique aspect about a business will be its CRN
+* Only English CRNs are supported (numbers)

+### Design choices
 * A business only has one owner
 * An owner can have several businesses
+* International phone numbers are accepted although default field format is 'GB'
+* Created custom CRN field, extending IntegerField (for convenience, would ideally make it support Welsh + Scottish CRNs)

 ## Overview